Norman Hutchins

 Norman Earl Hutchins (September 27, 1962 – June 5, 2025) was an American gospel musician.
 He started his solo music career in 1992 with the release of Norman Hutchins on Sparrow Records, and released ten albums (on Sparrow Records, JDI Records, and IR Records) over the course of 21 years, seven of which reached Billboard magazine's Gospel Albums chart.

 Early life

 Norman Hutchins was born September 27, 1962, in Delaware, as Norman Earil Hutchins.
 He started preaching at the age of 8, and was ordained at the age of 12 by Bishop Foreman of Laurel, Delaware.
 Preaching earned him $100 per evening, which allowed him to support his mother and his ten siblings.

-He went with his wife, at the age of 19, to Delaware, Pennsylvania, and became the preacher of Hope Church of God in Christ (COGIC).
+He met with his wife, at the age of 19, to Delaware, Pennsylvania, and became the preacher of Hope Church of God in Christ (COGIC).
 He later settled in Los Angeles, and worked in menial jobs there until he believed God was leading him to West Angeles COGIC to be their music minister.
 Later on he felt called to move back to Delaware, where he started Frontline Ministries.
 He held a master's degree in biblical counseling and a doctorate in church administration.